hane-smitter/react-spinners/README.md

 - `size` - Sets the size of the loading indicator.
 - `color` - Sets the color of the loading indicator.
-- `style` - Applies CSS styles to the loading indicator
+- `style` - Applies CSS to the loading indicator.
+This will style the outer element that wraps an indicator.
 - `text` - Displays message in the loading indicator.
 - `textColor` - Sets the color of text message in the loading indicator.
 - `speedPlus` - Controls speed of animation. _Negative_ values slows down. _Positive_ numbers speeds up animation. `0` is normal speed.